Make an Enquiry

 Are you interested in practising law in Canada or a Canadian university graduate?
 Several of our LLB degrees have Canadian pathways offering modules in Canadian Law that will help prepare you for the Canadian NCA (National Committee on Accreditation) exams*.

-We have trained more practising lawyers than anyone else in the UK and, as over 90% of our tutors are qualified lawyers, our students learn how to apply law in practice and develop the transferable skills demanded by employers.
+We have trained more practising lawyers than anyone else in the UK and, as over 90% of our lecturers are qualified lawyers, our students learn how to apply law in practice and develop the transferable skills demanded by employers.

 We have several courses at our London Bloomsbury campus offering Canadian law modules in ‘Foundations of Canadian Law’ and ‘Canadian Constitutional Law’.